oritwoen/omnichron/README.md

 - `domain`: The domain to get archived snapshots for
 - `options`: Request-specific options (optional)
   - `limit`: Maximum number of results to return
+  - `cache`: Enable/disable caching for this request
+  - `ttl`: Cache TTL in milliseconds for this request

+### configureCache(options?)

+Configures the caching system.

+- `options`: Configuration options (optional)
+  - `driver`: Custom storage driver from unstorage
+  - `ttl`: Default TTL in milliseconds
+  - `cache`: Enable/disable cache globally

+### clearCache()

+Clears all cached responses.

+### clearProviderCache(providerName)

+Clears cached responses for a specific provider.

+- `providerName`: Name of the provider to clear cache for

 ## Roadmap